All Episodes

 So you asked him, why aren't there more conservatives in the academy?

-No, he was mentioning they had a recent hire, and uh the recent hire is pretty liberal, and so he was getting a lot of calls uh complaining about it, although most of our faculty is.
+No, he was mentioning they had a recent hire, and the recent hire is pretty liberal, and so he was getting a lot of calls complaining about it, although most of our faculty is.

-So uh he was explaining to me the reason why so much of our faculty, so many of them are liberals.
+So he was explaining to me the reason why so much of our faculty, so many of them are liberals.

-Uh do you buy his explanation?
+Do you buy his explanation?

-No, I don't think so, because I'm a conservative and I'm pulling in under 40.
+No, I don't think so, because I'm a conservative, and I'm pulling in under 40.

-Glad uh gladly, I guess.
+Gladly, I guess.

 I have a whole different theory about this.

-See, I I I think just what I just said, an organization that is not conservative will by definition be liberal.
+I think just what I just said, an organization that is not conservative will by definition be liberal.

 They go there as activists.